CryptoFi-LLC/investifi-backend-coding-challenge/README.md

 # Coding Challenge Readme

-Welcome to the CryptoFi Backend Engineering coding challenge!
+Welcome to the Investifi Backend Engineering coding challenge!
 This challenge is designed to assess your coding skills, problem-solving abilities, and "grit".
 Before you begin, please take a moment to read through this readme to understand the challenge requirements, instructions, and guidelines.

 ## Challenge Description